derlin/hashnode-blog/clceuu9ah000x08ju369tcwtt.md

 On **GitHub**, for example, the title is lowercased, all special characters (other than letters, digits, and spaces) in the heading are dropped, and spaces are replaced with dashes. **Gitlab** and [**dev.to**](http://dev.to) merge consecutive spaces into a single one before performing the same logic.
 This option is called `concat-spaces` in BitDownToc. **HashNode** works like Gitlab, but prefixes anchors with `heading-`.
 This option is called `anchors-prefix` in BitDownToc.

 For renderers that do not generate anchors (or if the anchor's generation algorithm is too convoluted), BitDownToc can generate its own anchors directly in the markdown.
-This is what it does for [dev.to](http://dev.to) and BitBucket Server.
+This is what it does for BitBucket Server.

 🗒️ Note that if you inspect the HTML of any README on GitHub or Gitlab, you won't see the "real" anchors.
 A markdown like: